professorfabio/CMU-StarterProject/README.md

 (If necessary install python3-pip first)

-(Also if necessary, read this instructions to enable communication with the temperature sensore via GPIO: https://www.waveshare.com/wiki/Raspberry_Pi_Tutorial_Series:_1-Wire_DS18B20_Sensor)
+(Also if necessary, read this instructions to enable communication with the temperature sensor via GPIO: https://www.waveshare.com/wiki/Raspberry_Pi_Tutorial_Series:_1-Wire_DS18B20_Sensor)

 (If necessary, edit the const.py file with the IP address of the Kafka Broker -- server-1)